 Top 10 Things Teachers should Not Neglect in the Classroom

-- 1. Be on time and be consistent
+- 1. Don’t neglect being on time and being consistent

 - 2. Don’t neglect to celebrate student success

 - 4. Don’t pressure students to learn above all else